Brick-Seguros/.github/README.md

 We use AWS as our main cloud provider.

-We use Langchain as our framework to use LLMs
+We use Langchain as our framework for LLMs

 ### How we do things